 The Sanitarium Dream

 It was a lifelong dream of Elder J. Lee Neil and his wife to combine health work and ministry in some way.
 Other Adventists in the conference shared his dream and in 1940 the Southern Sanitarium and Medical Missionary Corporation was formed by individuals who felt a real need to help others.
 A board was established which included members from the Arkansas-Louisiana Conference and the Southwestern Union Conference.
 The Southern Sanitarium Board had a charter drawn up to begin an Adventist medical ministry and health sanitarium.
-In 1942, Elder Neil, along with Rex E. Callicott, purchased what was known as the Lacombe property near New Orleans on which to build the sanitarium.
+In 1942, Elder Neil and his mother, along with Rex E. Callicott, purchased what was known as the Lacombe property near Mandeville on which to build the sanitarium.
 Two individuals especially, Rex E. Callicott and John Speyer, gave countless hours of their time and also supported financially their desire to see the Southern Sanitarium become a reality to serve their fellow man (Bendall, 1998).

 Purchase of Land in Hammond